Pik-4/HsMod/ReadMe.md

 8. Download the HsMod [Releases](https://github.com/Pik-4/HsMod/releases) and unzip to `Hearthstone\BepInEx\plugins`

-9. Download the [BepInExConfigManager.Mono](https://github.com/sinai-dev/BepInExConfigManager/releases) and unzip to `Hearthstone\BepInEx`, After entering the game, press `F5` to control HsMod.
+9. Download the [BepInExConfigManager.Mono](https://github.com/sinai-dev/BepInExConfigManager/releases) and unzip to `Hearthstone\BepInEx`After entering the game, press `F5` to control HsMod.

 Now the game needs to be launched only through `./run_bepinex.sh`